 If you'd like to learn more about Amazon FBA, you can read how to get started and how I sold $40,639 worth of product in 30 days.

-8. Get Started With Dropshipping
+10. Get Started in the Dropshipping Niche

-If you're dropshipping, there's a little more legwork involved but you get to keep more of the profits.
+If you're dropshipping, there's a little more legwork involved, but you get to keep more of the profits.

 Those products haven't been made yet, so you don't have to pay for an inventory.
 You don't have to pay for warehousing costs either.

 And unless you have a platform on social media or a website, you're going to have to drive traffic by purchasing ads.

 If you're going into dropshipping, I'd recommend being extra careful with niche selection.